-The Project is a renewable energy generation facility that would have a nameplate energy generating capacity of up to 1,150 MW for a combination of wind and solar facilities as well as BESS.
 The number of Turbines and extent of solar arrays that would be used for the Project to generate this energy would depend on the final Turbine models and/or solar modules selected as well as the final array layout options selected (see further discussion below in Sections 2.3.1 and 2.3.2).
-The ASC is seeking permitting authorization for up to 244 Turbine locations and the maximum extent of solar arrays described in this ASC (see Table 2.3-1), with all possible Turbine locations and solar array extent cumulatively reviewed in the analysis of potential resource impacts, although fewer Turbines and solar arrays may be constructed for this Project.
+The ASC is seeking permitting authorization for up to 244 Turbine locations and the maximum extent of solar arrays in terms of total land area described in this ASC (see Table 2.3-1), with all possible Turbine locations and solar array extent cumulatively reviewed in the analysis of potential resource impacts, although fewer Turbines and solar arrays may be constructed for this Project.
 The final layout of Turbines and solar arrays would be determined prior to construction.
-The Applicant has evaluated impacts for the proposed solar arrays considering different technology options, while limiting the total area to be occupied by the solar arrays to no more than approximately 6,570 acres with a nameplate generating capacity for the solar arrays of up to 800 MW.
+The Applicant has evaluated impacts for the proposed solar arrays considering different technology options, while limiting the total area to be occupied by the solar arrays to no more than approximately 6,570 acres with a nameplate generating capacity at the time of initial application for the solar arrays of up to 800 MW.